Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

       ncn-m001# egrep -v "Run|Completed" k8s.pods | tee k8s.pods.errors
       ```

-1. Check for running sessions.
+1. Check for BOS, CFS, CRUS, FAS, or NMD sessions.

-    Ensure that these services do not have any sessions in progress: BOS, CFS, CRUS, FAS, or NMD.
+    1. Ensure that these services do not have any sessions in progress.

         > This SAT command has `shutdown` as one of the command line options, but it will not start a shutdown process on the system.

         ```bash
         ncn-m001# sat bootsys shutdown --stage session-checks
         ```

         Example output:

         ```text
         Checking for active BOS sessions.
         Found no active BOS sessions.
         Checking for active CFS sessions.
         Found no active CFS sessions.
         Checking for active CRUS upgrades.
         Found no active CRUS upgrades.
         Checking for active FAS actions.
         Found no active FAS actions.
         Checking for active NMD dumps.
         Found no active NMD dumps.
         No active sessions exist.
 It is safe to proceed with the shutdown procedure.
         ```

-    If active sessions are running, either wait for them to complete or shut down/cancel/delete the session.
+        If active sessions are running, then either wait for them to complete or shut down, cancel, or delete them.

-1. Coordinate with the site to prevent new sessions from starting in the services listed (BOS, CFS, CRUS, FAS, NMD).
+    1. Coordinate with the site to prevent new sessions from starting in these services.

         There is currently no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

 1. Validate CSM Health